 - Sale or distribution of light snack items for fundraising purposes.

 - Light snack items such as donuts, rolls, cookies, and beverages not requiring refrigeration may be sold or distributed from behind reserved tables.
 Meat, meat spreads, cheeses, fish, fish spreads, cream products, meringues or other prepared foods may not be sold in this manner.

 - Milk or milk products used as an additive to coffee or tea must be maintained under electric refrigeration at a temperature of forty-five degrees or less.
 Coffee lightener must be served in a covered container.

 - All food must be individually wrapped or enclosed beneath plastic or kept in a covered box.
 All food shall be stored and displayed as to be reasonably protected from flies, dust and pollution caused by unnecessary handling or other contaminations.
-When the service is such that the customer serves himself/herself, proper serving utensils, such as tongs, must be provided.
-The organization sales person is responsible for seeing to it that customers do not serve themselves by hand or in other inappropriate ways.
+When the service is such that the customer serves themselves, proper serving utensils, such as tongs, must be provided.
+The organization salesperson is responsible for seeing to it that customers do not serve themselves by hand or in other inappropriate ways.